 I spent 11 years learning English in school, paying to private tutors and killing my evenings on fancy language classes with native teachers.
 All in vain.
 I wish I spent these hours playing Far Cry or something.

-On January 16, 2017, I decided to take language learning in my hands, starting with what challenged me for over 11 years: the English.
+On January 16, 2017, I decided to take language learning in my hands, starting with what challenged me for over 11 years: English.
 Two months later, I passed IELTS with the band score 7.5.
-In September 2017, I audited my first university lecture in English.
+In September 2017, I attended my first university lecture in English.
 Year after, in French.
 This September, it’s going to be Spanish.

 Apparently, with the right strategy, nobody is hopeless.

 The failure of language education is not unique to my case.
 That’s why I want to share with you the system I used to manage my time most effectively and learn one language after another.

 A word of warning: I’m going to focus on the time management side of language learning.
 If you’re interested in techniques and all the “how-to”-s, please follow the links I provided.

 Time management 101: How to waste years and don’t get results